 Perhaps you never thought of it, but a wonderful way to visit Thailand on a shoestring budget is to volunteer.

-Volunteer programs, like those offered by IVHQ, enable you to explore Thai culture more deeply, while keeping your adventures cost-effective.
+Volunteer programs, like those offered by PMGY, enable you to explore Thai culture more deeply, while keeping your adventures cost-effective.
 Their projects are very reasonably priced.
 Additionally, the programs typically include meals and accommodation, among other things.
 This eliminates major expenses that come with traveling.